The grounds of divorce in Northern Ireland

 - Addiction issues: Substance abuse or other forms of addiction that affect the marriage may be considered unreasonable behaviour.

 If your spouse committed adultery then you can ask the court to end the marriage.
 Once again you may have to give evidence and be cross-examined at court regarding the adultery.

 You can end the marriage if your spouse has deserted you for at least two years.
 That means they have left you without your consent for over two years.

 As can be seen there are a number of options available to make an application for divorce.
 You will have to set out the ground/s you are relying on in your divorce petition.

-If you would like to speak to an expert divorce solicitor contact one of our specialised lawyers now on 028 90 36 55 95.
+If you would like to speak to an expert divorce solicitor contact one of our specialised divorce lawyers in Belfast now on 028 90 36 55 95.